graycoreio/daffodil/libs/design/sidebar/README.md

 ## Implementing the main and sidebar content
 The main and sidebar content should be placed inside of the `<daff-sidebar-viewport>`.
 The sidebar content should be placed inside of the `<daff-sidebar>`.

+> The sidebar viewport should only ever be used once in an application, but it's possible for there to be multiple sidebars of many modes at the same time.

 A viewport navigation can either be:

 - Placed alongside the `<daff-sidebar>` using the `[daff-sidebar-viewport-nav]` selector.